-We will be running two Duke of Edinburgh’s Award Gold training and practice expeditions in 2018.
-You can choose from:
+We will be running one Duke of Edinburgh’s Award Gold training and practice expedition:

 This webpage provides an outline of the expedition week, what’s involved and what’s included.
 More detailed information on the expedition will be set out in our ‘Participant’s Pack’ to participants.

 To book on to the expedition click here.

 If you are interested in our final expeditions click here.

 Where to meet for the Training and Practice Expedition week

 All the participants will meet 11:40am on the Monday, the first day of the expedition week, at Dunkeld and Birnam train station car park.